fiubakka/fiubakka-server/README.md

 ### Using the run script
-After cloning the repository, the protobuf submodule needs to be updated using the command:
+After cloning the repository, the protobuf submodule needs to be initialized using the command:
-`git submodule update --recursive --remote`
+`git submodule update --init --recursive`

 That brings all the .proto files from another repository, but before using them they need to be compiled using `sbt compile`